• Home

 Instructions

-• Add the onion and saute for 2-4 minutes.
-Add the ground turkey and break up the meat with the side of a spoon; cooking until no longer pink and turkey begins to brown, about 10 minutes.
+• In a Dutch oven or large pot, heat the oil over medium-high until shimmering.
+Add the onion and bell pepper and sauté for 4-5 minutes.
+Stir in the garlic and cook for another 30 seconds.
+Add the ground turkey and break up the meat with the side of a spoon; cooking until no longer pink and turkey begins to brown, about 6-8 minutes.

 Tried this recipe?Tag @sandra_valvassori on Instagram or hashtag #sandravalvassori!